soundasleep/jevon.org/wiki/Using_EDataTypes_in_GMF.md

   - Technology
   - EMF
 redirect_from:
-  - "/wiki/using_edatatypes_in_gmf"
-  - "/wiki/Using Edatatypes In Gmf"
-  - "/wiki/using edatatypes in gmf"
+  - "/wiki/Using EDataTypes in GMF"
-  - "/wiki/Using_Edatatypes_In_Gmf"
 ---

 [GMF](GMF.md)